AlphaGit/alphas-manifesto-blog/_drafts/4hww.md

 <!--more-->

+Prologue: I have had this blog post in drafts [since 8 months ago](https://github.com/AlphaGit/alphas-manifesto-blog/commits/master/_drafts/4hww.md), but it is time for it to go.
+Honestly, I wasn't sure if to publish it at all.
+As I kept thinking about this book, I realized its closer to a get rich quick scheme than a book about advice and productivity.
+That being said, let's proceed with the review.

 I initially approached this book thinking it was a productivity book.
 One of those that explain how to make things so fast that you'd be able to do your work week in an (metaphorical) half a day.
 On the bright side, the title was not metaphorical at all -- it is meant to drive you to work literally four or less hours a week.

 On the other side, this book is not about productivity (or maybe it is, depending on how you measure it).
 It is about business, and creating a self-sustaining model that takes yourself out of the equation.